• Skip to main content

 It's one of those things that seems impossible until you actually take a couple of minutes to run through a step-by-step guide.
 Keep reading and you'll find out how to cut a pomegranate – minus the mystery and mess.

-how to cut pomegranate
+• How to cut a pomegranate

 What is a pomegranate?

+The inside of the fruit is filled with small edible seeds called arils, which are surrounded by a bitter white pith.
 This is why we ask the question: How do we cut a pomegranate?
 We want the seeds to be separated from the tough skin and bitter pith.

 Pomegranate seeds are known for their tangy, sweet flavour and are often used in cooking, baking, and juicing.

-Pomegranates are rich in antioxidants and have been associated with various health benefits, such as reducing inflammation and lowering the risk of heart disease.
+These pomegranate seeds are rich in antioxidants and have been associated with various health benefits, such as reducing inflammation and lowering the risk of heart disease.

 Native to the Middle East, they're now grown in many parts of the world, including the Mediterranean region, California, Arizona – and right here in Australia.